2023 Best Value Heavy Equipment Maintenance Schools in the Great Lakes Region

 Top 10 Best Heavy/Industrial Equipment Maintenance Schools

 Our analysis found Madison Area Technical College to be the best value school for heavy/industrial equipment maintenance students who want to pursue a degree in the Great Lakes Region .
-Madison College is a large public school located in the large city of Madison.
+Madison College is a large public school located in the city of Madison.

 Read full report on Heavy/Industrial Equipment Maintenance at Madison Area Technical College

 You’ll join some of the best and brightest minds around you if you attend Chippewa Valley Technical College.
 The school came in at #2 on this year’s Best Value Heavy Equipment Maintenance Schools in the Great Lakes Region list.
-CVTC is a moderately-sized public school located in the small city of Eau Claire.
+CVTC is a medium-sized public school located in the small city of Eau Claire.

-Out-of-state tuition fees for undergraduate students at CVTC are $6,683 per year.
+CVTC undergraduate students pay an average of $6,683 in tuition and fees each year.
 On average, equipment maintenance graduates from CVTC take out $12,000 in student loans while working on their degree.

 Out of the 26 schools in the Great Lakes Region that were part of this year’s ranking, Western Technical College landed the # 4 spot on the list.
-Western Technical College is a small public school located in the small city of La Crosse.
+Western Technical College is a small public school located in the city of La Crosse.

-Western Technical College undergraduate students pay an average of $6,687 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Western Technical College are $6,687 a year.
 The average amount in student loans that equipment maintenance majors at Western Technical College take out is $9,166.

-You’ll be in good company if you decide to attend Wisconsin Indianhead Technical College.
-It ranked #5 on our 2023 Best Value Heavy Equipment Maintenance Schools in the Great Lakes Region list.
-Located in the rural area of Shell Lake, WITC is a public school with a small student population.
+The excellent programs at Wisconsin Indianhead Technical College helped the school earn the #5 place on this year’s ranking of the best heavy/industrial equipment maintenance schools in the Great Lakes Region .
+Located in the rural area of Shell Lake, WITC is a public college with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at WITC are $6,960 a year.
 While working on their degree, equipment maintenance majors at WITC accumulate an average of around $11,000 in student debt.